 Many Norwegian farms have opened their doors for farm visits and overnight stays.
 Browse the farm shops for top quality local products while the children play outdoors and pet the farm animals.
 The youngest may even get the chance to ride a real tractor.
 In short: A farm holiday will give both children and adults memories for life.
 There are also many beautiful mountain farms to visit in summer.

 The simple act of going for a walk together can be a magical experience.
 In Norway, there are great hiking destinations in every part of the country, but it is essential to choose a route that suits your fitness level as well as the weather conditions.
+Climb tall mountain tops, venture into a forest or follow trails near a city.
+For the youngest, even a short trip to a forest lake can be a big adventure.

 Kids love animals, and in Norway’s zoos, mountain farms and wildlife parks you can get close to bears, wolves, elks and much more.
 In the Namsskogan family park, you can even sleep safe and sound in the wolves’ lair.
 There are also several Elk Parks, where you may get close enough to pat the mighty king of the forest.